ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   Published at NSDI '21 (USENIX), this paper introduces BMC, the _BPF Memcached Cache_, a first-level in-kernel cache relying on XDP to accelerate Memcached.
   It improves the response time, by avoiding costly traversals of the network stack.
-The authors provide extensive evaluation of the mechanism, and compare it to an improved version of Memcached.
+The authors provide extensive evaluation of the mechanism and compare it to an improved version of Memcached.
 Paul Chaignon also wrote [a dedicated review of that article](https://pchaigno.github.io/ebpf/2021/04/12/bmc-accelerating-memcached-using-bpf-and-xdp.html), rightly concluding that “it's exciting to see BPF applied to application